Tirso was born in Madrid, Spain. Graduated in Educational Sciences at the University of Bologna, he then specialized in Intercultural Pedagogy.

 Moreover, during his years on the field, he cultivated a substantial experience in managing human resources, recruitment and career advice processes, particularly in the professional training sector.

-He loves going to the cinema, music, talking with friends, playing with his kids and a good plate of pasta.
+He loves going to the cinema, music, talking with friends, playing with his kids and a good pasta dish.